-- a) The adequacy of measures proposed to deal with the promotion of public safety and in particular, the steps taken by, or the proposals of the applicant to:- - (i) Assess the risks to the public, staff and others associated with operating the Premises or event in accordance with their submitted Operating Schedule and measures implemented to reduce those risks. - (ii) Provide adequate facilities for people or performers with disabilities and to ensure their safety. - (iii) Ensure that the number of people, staff and performers, present in the Premises or event can be safely evacuate in the case of emergency and that
+- a) The adequacy of measures proposed to deal with the promotion of public safety and in particular, the steps taken by, or the proposals of, the applicant to:- - (i) Assess the risks to the public, staff and others associated with operating the Premises or event in accordance with their submitted Operating Schedule and measures implemented to reduce those risks. - (ii) Provide adequate facilities for people or performers with disabilities and to ensure their safety. - (iii) Ensure that the number of people, staff and performers, present in the Premises or event can be safely evacuated in the case of emergency and that adequate access arrangements exist to permit the attendance of emergency vehicles, if required. - (iv) Ensure adequate staff training has been undertaken to deal with emergencies.
+To indicate the frequency that such training will be updated and the method of maintaining staff training records to demonstrate that regular training has taken place.

-- adequate access arrangements exist to permit the attendance of emergency vehicles, if required. - (iv) Ensure adequate staff training has been undertaken to deal with emergencies.
-To indicate the frequency that such training will be updated and the method of maintaining staff training records to demonstrate that regular training has taken place. - (v) Determine the outcomes of consultations held by the Applicant with the Council's Officer responsible for the enforcement of Health and Safety legislation in respect of the application and the submitted Operating Schedule.
+- (v) Consultations with the Council's Officer responsible for the enforcement of Health and Safety legislation in respect of the application and the submitted Operating Schedule.
 It is the Policy of the Licensing Authority to not use its licensing powers to secure compliance with fire safety requirements, which arise from other legislation.
-However, in circumstances where fire safety inadequacies indicate that Premises pose a risk to the health and safety to those who enter them and where specific fire safety enforcement does not provide a sufficient or sufficiently rapid remedy; the Licensing Authority will take appropriate steps to ensure that the risk is removed. - (vi) Determine the controlled entry to the Premises or event and to establish the maximum number of persons who are occupying the Premises or event or part thereof, at any time.
-(See Appendix three for further information) - (vii) Determine the views of the Maritime and Coastguard Agency, as the lead Authority with regard to all the Licensing Objectives, in the case of an application for a Premises Licence in respect of a passenger vessel. - b) In preparing an Operating Schedule for large scale events, which would require Premises Licence, the Applicant is expected to consider if appropriate the following guidance publications: - - (i) Model National and Standard Conditions for Places of Public Entertainment and Associated Guidance ISBN 1 904031 11 0 (Entertainment Technology Press ABTT Publications) - (ii) The Event Safety Guide A guide to health, safety and welfare at music and Similar events (HSE 1999) ("The Purple Book") ISBN 0 7176 2453 6 - (iii) 5 Steps to Risk Assessment: Case Studies (HSE 1998) ISBN 07176 15804 - (iv) The Guide to Safety at Sports Grounds, 5th edition (The Stationery Office, 1997) ("The Green Guide") ISBN 0 11 7020745 - (v) Safety Guidance for Street Arts, Carnival, Processions and Large Scale

-Performances published by the Independent Street Arts Network, Published: 2004, ISBN 0954489217
+However, in circumstances where fire safety inadequacies indicate that the Premises pose a risk to the health and safety of those who enter them and where specific fire safety enforcement does not provide a sufficient or sufficiently rapid remedy; the Licensing Authority will take appropriate steps to ensure that the risk is removed. - (vi) Maintain controlled entry to the Premises or event and establish the maximum number of persons who are occupying the Premises or event at any time.
+(See Appendix 3 for further information) - (vii) Determine the views of the Maritime and Coastguard Agency, as the lead Authority with regard to all the Licensing Objectives, in the case of an application for a Premises Licence in respect of a passenger vessel. - b) In preparing an Operating Schedule for large scale events, which would require a Premises Licence, the Applicant is expected to consider if appropriate the following guidance and publications: - - (i) Technical Standards for Places of Entertainment 2015 (ABTT, Chartered Institute of Environmental Health ,District Surveyors Association, Institute of Licensing) ISBN 978 1 904031 83 3 - (ii) The Event Safety Guide (The Purple Guide) www.thepurpleguide.co.uk - (iii) Risk Assessment A Brief guide to controlling risks in the workplace HSE INDG163 - (iv) The Guide to Safety at Sports Grounds, 5th edition (The Stationery Office, 2008) ISBN 13: 9780117020740 - (v) Safety Guidance for Street Arts, Carnival, Processions and Large Scale Performances published by the Independent Street Arts Network, Published: 2004 Revised 2009 ISBN 978-0-9544892-5-0

-(vi) Guidance and advice from, Licensing team, Environmental Health and consumer protection division, Roebuck House, Abbey Road, Torquay, TQ2 5EJ.
-Tel: 01803 208126
+Guidance and advice from, Licensing Team, Town Hall, Castle Circus, Torquay TQ1 3DR.
+Tel: 01803 208025